Estate Network DIY Mistakes Case Study

 Professional Contractor Install

-$2M insured, trained in proper mounting, weatherproofing, and surge protection.
+Trained in proper mounting, weatherproofing, and surge protection.

-Handyman installs void warranties and create liability.
+Handyman installs can void manufacturer warranties and create liability.

 DIY failures mean buying new equipment at full cost.